 | Re-review every 24 months | Re-review every 12 months with updated clinical documentation |

-The policy data for MM 0198 lists two HCPCS codes.
-No CPT codes and no ICD-10-CM codes are included in this policy.
-Do not bill E0935 or E0936 to Cigna expecting reimbursement after the effective date.
+The policy data for MM 0198 includes two HCPCS codes.
+No CPT codes or ICD-10 diagnosis codes are listed in this policy.

 Not Medically Necessary HCPCS Codes